 MPH and MS Capstones Generate a New Set of Data-Driven Solutions to Transform the Future of Public Health

-Each year, students in The Dartmouth Institute’s on-campus MPH and MS programs undertake an independent capstone project to create a cohesive plan of action for addressing some of the toughest challenges in public health.
+Students in The Dartmouth Institute’s on-campus MPH and MS programs have the opportunity to undertake an independent research project to create a cohesive plan of action for addressing some of the toughest challenges in public health.
 This year, they bring to the table a new set of data-driven solutions (55 to be exact) that include taking on opioid addiction, helping vulnerable populations get access to the care they need, reducing gun violence, and decreasing prescription drug costs.
 Find out more about some of their projects below.

 Biopharmaceuticals and Law: How the U.S. Government Combats Increasing Drug Prices and Decreasing Patient Access

 Expensive specialty drugs like Humira, which is used to treat rheumatoid arthritis, or Crestor, which is used to help lower cholesterol, accounted for 38 percent of the nation’s prescription drug spending in 2015.
 Labeled as biopharmaceuticals or biologics because of their composition from biological/organic sources, a patient treated with a biologic spends approximately $55,000 each year on prescription therapeutics.

 Despite existing legislation aimed to reduce costs through promoting the development of biosimilars, an affordable generic alternative to biologics, biosimilars continue to struggle in reaching patients.
 Since 2010, 18 biosimilars have gained FDA-approval, while only six have entered the consumer market.